Thailand Clinical Trial Regulatory Scenario: Update 1

-- While, Thailand FDA revises the list of IECs / IRBs almost every two years, this time the revision is of greater significance.
+- Thailand FDA revises the list of IECs / IRBs almost every two years, and this time revision is of greater significance.
 Let’s see why it is so.

-- There are two such private hospitals’ ECs, namely Bangkok Hospital and Bumrungrad Hospital.
+- Two such private hospitals’ ECs are namely Bangkok Hospital and Bumrungrad Hospital.

-- Big university hospitals, like Chiang Mai University, Prince of Hat Yai University Songkhla, and Chulalongkorn University have been given a miss this time.
+- Thai FDA, in the new list, skipped the big university hospitals like Chiang Mai University, Prince of Hat Yai University Songkhla, and Chulalongkorn University.

 - Govt.
-IECs/IRBs, including the MOPH ethics committee and, new one on the bloc – CREC are still continuing.
+IECs/IRBs like the MOPH ethics committee and the new one on the bloc – CREC are continuing.
 Read more about CREC in our previous post.

-- IHRP has been included this time as well, however, currently, there are no new applications being accepted there, as reported by some of our industry contacts.
+- The list includes IHRP this time as well however, currently, no new applications are being accepted there, as reported by some of our industry contacts.

-- Naresuan University, which was included in the last modification, continues to be approved until 9 Apr 2017.
-Its further continuation in this list may be decided later on.
+- Naresuan University, present in the last modification, continues to be approved until 9 Apr 2017.
+Thai FDA may decide its further continuation in this list later on.

-- University and Govt. hospitals/sites, still continuing in the list of recognized ECs, include Siriraj hospital, Khon Khaen University, PMK (armed forces’ hospital), Ramathiodhi hospital, and Faculty of Tropical Medicine, Mahidol University.
+- University and Govt. hospitals/sites, continuing in the recognized ECs list, include Siriraj hospital, Khon Khaen University, PMK (armed forces’ hospital), Ramathiodhi hospital, and Faculty of Tropical Medicine, Mahidol University.

 Impact of a new list of recognized ECs

 There is no doubt that some trial management teams find it more convenient if their clinical sites are at private hospitals.
-Decision making is faster, investigators can be more approachable, many institutions related works can be finished quickly, or they just find the staff more professional.
+Decision-making is faster, clinical investigators can be more approachable, many institution-related works can be finished quickly, or find the staff more professional.

 The inclusion of Bangkok Hospital and Bumrungrad Hospital in this list opens new avenues for trial planners and site selection teams.
-Both of these are very experienced, well-equipped, and professional sites capable of handling big trials.
+Both are very experienced, well-equipped, and professional sites capable of handling large trials.

 Saving time…and cost!

-If a site is not affiliated with an EC that has been recognized by Thailand FDA, then mostly investigator needs to apply to two ECs for approval, Local EC and Central EC (recognized by FDA).
+If a site is not an affiliate to a Thai FDA recognized EC, the investigator needs to apply to two ECs for approval, Local EC and Central EC (recognized by FDA).
 In such cases, there may be a delay in project approval due to the submission queue at the central EC office.
-It means that an additional time period of 3-9 months may have to be factored in planning.
+It means one needs to consider additional 3-9 months for planning.

-Trial managers, do factor these sites in your project planning. 🙂
+Trial managers do factor these sites into your project planning. 🙂